danieldanciu/p3bo/README.md

 in P3BO) and a method called `fit()` (the equivalent of `A.fit()` in P3BO).

 The model (or landscape or oracle) that you are optimizing against is going to be a fake one (a mock) so that we avoid running costly/hard-to-setup models.
-The fake oracle is just a noisy Levensthein distance from the target sequence that is considered to be the unique global optimum solution (so the further you are from the optimum the higher the value, which means that you have a minimization problem).
+The fake oracle is just a noisy Levensthein (a.k.a. edit) distance from the target sequence that is considered to be the unique global optimum solution (so the further you are from the optimum the higher the value, which means that you have a minimization problem).
 The noisy oracle is implemented in [noisy_abstract_model.py](flexs/models/noisy_abstract_model.py) (which is a class that adds noise to a ground truth